Google Analytics demographics reports provide compelling information about your website visitors.

 But what about when it doesn't work?
 Google tells you that setting up demographics reporting is as simple as clicking a button.
 However, in my experience, this process takes some additional configuration.

-One of our Analytics Course students had the same problem.
+One of our Google Analytics Mastery Course students had the same problem.
 Together, we worked through the steps to unlock her demographics data.

 Denise was trying to get access to her demographics data, and it wasn't working.